-All rooms are furnished with one extra-long twin bed, dresser, desk, chair, and a wardrobe if the room does not include a built-in closet.

-Additionally, some spaces also have a desk hutch or bookshelf.
+All rooms are furnished with one extra-long twin bed, dresser, desk, chair, and wither a wardrobe or built-in closet.
+Additionally, some spaces may have a desk hutch or bookshelf.
 Furniture cannot be removed due to storage limitation on-campus.